Agoric/documentation/main/guides/zoe/README.md

 ## Bundling a Contract

-Recall from [deploying the basic dapp contract](../getting-started/#deploy-the-contract) that the first step was to _bundle_ all if its modules into a single artifact.
+Recall from [deploying the basic dapp contract](../getting-started/#deploy-the-contract) that the first step was to _bundle_ all of its modules into a single artifact.
 We used the [agoric run](../agoric-cli/#agoric-run) command in that case.
 The core mechanism used in `agoric run` is a call to `bundleSource()`.